 For example, the United States and foreign government actions related to Russia's invasion of Ukraine may limit or prevent filing, prosecution and maintenance of patent applications in Russia.
 Government actions may also prevent maintenance of issued patents in Russia.
 These actions could result in abandonment or lapse of our patents or patent applications, resulting in partial or complete loss of patent rights in Russia.
 If such an event were to occur, it could have a material adverse effect on our business.
 In addition, a decree was adopted by the Russian government in March 2022, allowing Russian companies and individuals to exploit inventions owned by patentees that have citizenship or nationality in, are registered in, or have predominately primary place of business or profit-making activities in the United States and other countries that Russia has deemed unfriendly without consent or compensation.
 Consequently, we would not be able to prevent third parties from practicing our inventions in Russia or from selling or importing products made using our inventions in and into Russia.
-Accordingly, our competitive position may be impaired, and our business, financial condition, results of operations and prospects may be adversely affected.
+Additionally, we are closely monitoring the unfolding events of the armed conflict in Israel which began in October 2023.
+While this conflict is still evolving, to date, the conflict has not had an adverse impact on our business and results of operations.
+However, should these conflicts worsen or intensify, our competitive position may be impaired, and our business, financial condition, results of operations and prospects may be adversely affected.